andreyselitsky/firebase-angular-perf-todomvc/readme.md

 Nothing special, but at least I made it work together in the latest versions of angular and angularfire :)

-Haven't added Bootstrap here, as it would be overkill for a such small app, it really good for larger application with a lot of form elements and pages and other UI blocks.
+Haven't added Bootstrap here, as it would be overkill for a such small app, it is really good for larger application with a lot of form elements and pages and other UI blocks.

 Also haven't added any gulp scripts here, just becase there is no scss to compile and only 5 js files that I just included in index.html directly.

 Usually we use gulp for large projects to optimize/prebuild files.
 For example recently we switched our app to a modular structure acceding to [the Angular style guide](https://github.com/mgechev/angularjs-style-guide)
 Gulp combines all modules into one in correct order and also adds sourcemaps, this is really cool as we don't need to add new script tags on the page each time we add new files + it also makes dev environment work the same as production, which is also important to us.